Capri205/OBMapTrim/README.md

 You only need to provide the world folder path.
 The radius and preserve block list have defaults that will be used<br>
 in the event you do not provide them.
 While running it will output what it's doing and will write a lot of detail<br>
 to a log file.
 The log file will have the format 'obmaptrim-YYYYMMDD-HHMMSS.log' where YYYYMMDD are the year, month<br>
-and day, and HHMMSS are the hour, minutes and seconds when the script was run.
+and day, and HHMMSS are the hour, minutes and seconds when the program was run.

 Examples: